Unbiased shifts of Brownian motion: Moments of unbiased shifts

-Hence it suffices to verify that $\BE\ell^0[0,T]^{1/2}=\infty$.
+Hence it suffices to verify that $\BE_0\ell^0[0,T]^{1/2}=\infty$.

 The proof of this fact uses an argument similar to that in the proof of Theorem~2 in~\cite{HPPS09}.
-Let $\tau=\tau_T$ be the allocation rule associated with $T$ and set $T_t=\inf\{s>0 \colon\ell^0[0,s]=t\}$.
+Let $\tau=\tau_T$ be the allocation rule associated with $T$, and set $T_r=\sup\{s \geq0 \dvtx\ell^0[0,s]=r\}$ for $r > 0$, as at \eqref{Tr}.
 Then, on the one hand,

-where we have used the strong Markov property at $T_s$ (or Theorem \ref{littletwin}) for the fourth step and change of variable for the second and fifth steps.
+where we have used the strong Markov property at $T_s$ (or Theorem~\ref{littletwin}) for the fourth step and change of variable for the second and fifth steps.
 On the other hand, the fact that $\tau$ balances $\ell^0$ and $\ell^\nu$ easily implies that